 I received this book for free from Free from blogger for review for review consideration, opinions expressed are 100% my own.
 This post contains affiliate links as indicated by an asterisk.
 Purchases from these links provides a small commission to me at no extra cost to you.3rd Generation and Beyond by Danna Pycher

-Published by By This Time Publishing on 2012
+Published by By This Time Publishing

 Source: Free from blogger for review

 A quick read with valuable and inspiring life lessons

 Synopsis from Goodreads:

 “Yesterday’s lessons, for tomorrow’s future…” 3rd Generation and Beyond is a book of powerful life philosophies according to a Third Generation Holocaust descendant.
 Each chapter gives a little more insight into how we, as individuals, can empower ourselves and the world around us.
 Back of book: By this time, you would think we would have learned our lesson.
 By now, you would think humankind would have found a way to live together peacefully.
 For some reason that is not the case.
 3rd Generation takes us on a journey through the perspective of a young woman who wants to know why we can’t seem to find common ground.
 Her insightful life philosophies are all inspired by her view of the world as a Third Generation descendant of the Holocaust.
 Her grandparents experienced the worst of times, yet still held onto the belief that life can and should be beautiful.
 Their life lessons will help you discover how we can all create a better world. … a treasure of inspiring, thoughtful life lessons interwoven with what Danna learned from her grandparents who were Holocaust survivors.